k-farruh/k-farruh.github.io/_posts/2023-08-18-Building-an.md

   - category1
   - category2
 ---
-# Building an Exciting Journey for Your GenAI Application with Llama 2, AnalyticDB, PAI-EAS, and…

 Explore the integration of AnalyticDB for PostgreSQL with large language models on Alibaba Cloud’s PAI platform, empowering businesses…

 ### Building an Exciting Journey for Your GenAI Application with Llama 2, AnalyticDB, PAI-EAS, and Alibaba Cloud